Should You Pay Off Small Debts First?

 Freed minimums accelerate later targets.
 A $35 minimum redirected to the next debt adds $420 yearly without raising total payment budget.

 Mental clutter drops.
 Five open accounts feel heavier than two, even when combined balance is identical.
-Simplicity reduces avoidance.
+Simplicity reduces avoidance and missed due dates.

 These behavioral benefits explain why snowball succeeds for many households, as explored in debt avalanche vs snowball.